abdreams/CompetitiveProgramming/README.md

-Sure, we'll add functionality to expand a detailed view of a portfolio below the selected row in the `PortfolioTable`.
-We will use state to manage which portfolio is expanded and conditionally render the detailed view.

-### Step 1: Update `PortfolioTable` Component

-First, let's update the `PortfolioTable` component to handle the click event and manage the expanded state.

-#### `components/PortfolioTable.js`
+Sure, we can update the `PortfolioTable` component to display the profit/loss values in green or red based on their value.
+We'll use conditional classes to achieve this.

+### Updated `PortfolioTable.js`

+Here's the updated `PortfolioTable` component:

 ```jsx
 import React, { useState } from 'react';